crate/cloud-tutorials/docs/promo.rst

 Create an organization
 ======================

-Before the free trial can be deployed, it is necessary to create an organization within the CrateDB Cloud Console.
+Before the promoted cluster can be deployed, it is necessary to create an organization within the CrateDB Cloud Console.
 The trial cluster is then deployed within this organization.
 When you arrive for the first time at the CrateDB Console Organization overview, you should be prompted to create an